Kurt Gerstein: World War II

-Joins SS
+Joins The SS

 In early 1941, Gerstein enlisted in the SS.
 Explanations are varied and conflicting.
 One document indicates that it was the result of his outrage over the death of a sister-in-law, who apparently was murdered under the "euthanasia" program Action T4, directed at the mentally ill.
 Other documents suggest he had already made his decision before she was murdered and that her death reinforced his desire to join the SS to "see things from the inside", try to change the direction of its policies and publicize the crimes that were being committed.
 Browning describes him as "a covert anti-Nazi who infiltrated the SS", and in a letter to his wife, Gerstein wrote: "I joined the SS... acting as an agent of the Confessing Church."

 Because of his technical education, Gerstein quickly rose to become head of technical disinfection services and worked with Odilo Globocnik and Christian Wirth on the technical aspects of mass murder in the extermination camps.
 He supplied hydrogen cyanide (Zyklon B) to Rudolf Höss in Auschwitz from the Degesch company (Deutsche Gesellschaft für Schädlingsbekämpfung Vermin-Combating Corporation") and conducted the negotiations with the owners.
 On 17 August 1942, together with Rolf Günther and Wilhelm Pfannenstiel, Gerstein witnessed at Belzec the gassing of some 3,000 Jews who had arrived by train from Lwow.
 The next day, he went to Treblinka, which had similar facilities, and he observed huge mounds of clothing and underwear, which had been removed from the victims.
 At the time, motor exhaust gases were used for mass murder in both extermination camps.